Newskin01/arch-fs25server/README.md

 - **Portal automation**: every `dedicatedServer*.xml` and desktop shortcut is patched to respect `WEB_PORT`.
 Uploaded branding in `fs-data/media/` is replicated into all Giants web templates as both `.png` and `.jpg`, even if the env vars are left blank (the script auto-picks `login.*`/`main.*`/`logo.*`).
 A background “logo enforcer” keeps Giants from overwriting those assets and rewrites `dedicatedServer.xml` if needed.
 - **Env-var bridge and secret masking**: Wings exposes `FS25_*` variables to dodge reserved names; the bootstrap maps them back to Giants’ `SERVER_*` vars.
 Logs now hide sensitive values and even patch the upstream `init.sh` banner so VNC/web passwords never print in plain text.
 - **Health + log helpers**: alongside the original supervisor stack, the egg ships a lightweight readiness probe (`fs25-healthcheck.sh`) that pings both the web UI and gameplay port, writing `FS25_HEALTHCHECK=PASS` when the service is ready.
 A log forwarder tails the Giants log into `/home/container/fs-data/config/...` so Wings’ console stays in sync.
+- **Security hardening**: the docker-compose file requires you to provide your own `VNC_PASSWORD`, `WEB_PASSWORD`, and `SERVER_PASSWORD`; the bootstrap enforces these values (unless you explicitly set `ALLOW_DEFAULT_PASSWORDS=yes`), TigerVNC is disabled by default and refuses to start unless the password is at least 8 characters, and the wrapped Binhex init script now masks any password log lines.
+Use `FS25_ALLOW_EMPTY_SERVER_PASSWORD=yes` only if you intentionally want an open server.

 Everything else—from the Arch image, wine setup, Supervisor configs, to the Giants desktop experience—remains the upstream team’s work.
 If you rely on this egg, please consider starring or contributing to the [wine-gameservers/arch-fs25server](https://github.com/wine-gameservers/arch-fs25server) repository as thanks.